 You will also want to ensure that your liability actually covers pools (as not all do).

 Get on the phone with your current insurance agent and see what they advise.
 They should be able to let you know what safety equipment is required, without which you may not actually be covered.

 This really comes down to protecting yourself in terms of liability.
-As well as determining who's responsibility it is to maintain the pool, ensure the tenant notifies you immediately if something goes wrong.
-For example the fence breaks and needs fixing or the cover breaks etc.
+As well as determining whose responsibility it is to maintain the pool, ensure the tenant notifies you immediately if something goes wrong.
+For example, the fence breaks and needs fixing or the cover breaks etc.

 Specify to the tenant in the lease what is their responsibility regarding the pool.

 Do you have a pool at your rental property?
 Let us know in the comments section below.

 Winter for many reasons can take a toll on a property and some of the most important preparations need be made around a home if you want it to weather the winter months.
 Here are our key maintenance tasks to complete on your rental property this winter.

 An age old question and a hard one to answer.
 Is investing in buy-to-let properties better or worse than investing in the stock market?
 The answer as always with these types of things isn’t a simple yes or no, there is an array of contributing factors which means it’s different for everyone.
 One thing though, that seems to be universally suggested by the ‘experts’ is that...